 You bet!
 The traditional Irish Coffee was created at the Flying Boat Terminal in Ireland, as the rumor goes.
 It’s a fun story that you might want to check out.

 It’s one of the coffee drinks that you can make at home with just a coffee maker, whiskey, and other ingredients you probably have on hand.
 Having said that…there’s a couple of things you should know about Irish Coffee:

-- It’s a strong as you want it to be.
-If you make Irish Coffee at home, you get to decide how strong the alcohol flavor is.
+- It’s as strong as you want it to be.
+If you make it at home, you get to decide how strong the alcohol flavor is.
 For this recipe, we made it a little lighter because we want the coffee flavor to come through more.
 If you want the alcohol flavor a bit stronger, add more whiskey!

 - The lightly whipped cream, versus regular whipped cream, does make a difference.
 You will need to make it yourself because this whipped cream is only lightly whipped.
 Just enough to get light and fluffy.
 This type of cream makes the perfect barrier to drink the coffee through, as the coffee really isn’t very sweet.

 - To be fair, while we believe that Irish coffee is about the experience and that it should be made a particular way, this is really your experience.
 If you’d prefer your drink to be in a cozy mug and you’d rather use whipped cream from a can because it’s easier, that’s okay!
 It might not be as authentic, but it will still be a delicious drink.
 This is all based on your preference.